 I laid out all of the ingredients and made a move to roll up my sleeves, which was part of my usual preparation before making a potion.
 I rolled up the right sleeve first so that it sat just above my elbow and was halfway through the process on my left sleeve, before I realised that I had just exposed my scar.
 I gave a small intake of breath, causing Malfoy to glance in my direction.
 How could I be so stupid?
 I quickly rolled my sleeve back down, so that it sat midway between my wrist and my elbow, hiding my offensive mark.

 I was surprised however when he didn't even bother to answer me.
 He merely shrugged and looked away beginning to look through the ingredients that I had brought over.
-I watched him curiously, still waiting for him to mention my scar, when I noticed that his sleeves were identical to mine.
+I watched him curiously, still waiting for him to mention the ugly word imprinted on my arm, when I noticed that his sleeves were identical to mine.
 The right one rolled all the way up past the elbow and the one on the left only going just above the wrist.
 I watched as he placed his right hand on his left forearm and rubbed it gently.
 It took me a moment to realise what he was doing.
-What he was thinking about?
-What was hidden underneath that sleeve?
+What he was thinking about.
+What was hidden underneath that sleeve.
 His dark mark.
 I couldn't help but wonder what was going through his mind.
 Was he as ashamed of his scar as I was of mine and that was why he was hiding it, or was he merely thinking about the good old days with Voldemort?
 No doubt it was the latter I thought bitterly; no doubt reminiscing about the glory days.

 We worked in silence for the next half an hour.
 I was surprised at how we quickly fell into a routine of working together.
 I would do one step of the potion and he would do the next.
 It pretty much meant that we didn't need to speak to other, so it worked perfectly.
 It was all going rather well until I noticed that instead of shredding the Boomslang Skin as he was supposed to be doing, he was rather neatly slicing it into perfectly equal portions.

-'You're doing that wrong,' I said, sounding more shrewish than I intended.
+'You're doing that wrong,' I said, sounding more condescending than I intended.
 I couldn't help but wince slightly as he stiffened and then turned around to glare at me.

 'Is that so,' he said quietly, his voice like ice, dripping with disdain.